 - Video capture card or capture device to get the camera video into the computer

-- Microphone suitable for good clean voice recording (optional but highly recommended)
+- Microphone suitable for good clean voice recording (optional but highly recommended) – See our guide to microphones for live streaming

 - Headphones for monitoring audio (optional, recommended for game streamers)